Felipe Brito

-Felipe Andrés Brito Aguilera (born 25 August 1996) is a Chilean footballer who plays as a forward for Luis Ángel Firpo in the Primera División de El Salvador.
+Felipe Andrés Brito Aguilera (born 25 August 1996) is a Chilean footballer who plays as a forward for Imperial Unido.

 Club career

 As a youth player, Brito was with Audax Italiano before joining the Universidad de Chile youth system in October 2012.
 As a member of Universidad de Chile, he played on loan at San Marcos de Arica and Deportes La Serena.

 After stints with Deportes Vallenar and Trasandino in his homeland, he moved abroad and joined the Bosnian side Odžak 102 in 2022.

-In 2023, he signed with Luis Ángel Firpo in the Primera División de El Salvador.
+In 2023, Brito signed with Luis Ángel Firpo in the Primera División de El Salvador.

+In 2025, Brito joined Imperial Unido.